abinit/abinit/doc/tutorial/gwr_intro.md

 [[gwr_max_hwtene]]

-The exchange part of $\Sigma$ is computed using the standard sum over occupied states similarly to what is done in the conventional code.
+The exchange part of $\Sigma$ is computed using the standard sum over occupied states similarly to what is done in the conventional code:

 ![](mbt_assets/self_x_mel.svg)